rhughes42/jsdoc-graph/README.md

-# Minami
+# Graph Technologies JSDoc Templates

-A clean, responsive documentation template theme for JSDoc 3.
+Based on Minami, this is a clean, responsive documentation template theme for JSDoc 3 configured for Graph Technologies usage.

 ![Minami Screenshot](http://i.imgur.com/rPCIFqT.png)